 Methane emissions

-Former US President Barrack Obama’s speech
+Former US President Barack Obama’s speech

 Green Finance

 There is a growing enthusiasm for climate finance.
 Financial institutions representing nearly $9 trillion in assets pledged to remove deforestation from their portfolios.
-But the most striking announcement came from a coalition of financial firms, from more than 450 organisations in the financial sectors, including banks, insurers, asset managers in 45 countries, to cut emissions from their lending and investing to net-zero by 2050.
+However, the most striking announcement came from a coalition of financial firms, from more than 450 organisations in the economic sectors, including banks, insurers, and asset managers in 45 countries, to cut emissions from their lending and investing to net-zero by 2050.
 But green groups say this is too weak.
 Some observers worry that the targets will encourage financial firms to sell polluting assets to reduce emissions in the companies they back (The uses and abuses, 2021).

 Adaptation and “loss and damage”.